What is GDPR?

 Under the GDPR personal data cannot be transferred outside of the EU.
 FrescoData already complies with this approach to email marketing.

-Here is an outline of our process:
+- Here is an outline of our process:

-2. They contact FrescoData to set up this campaign on their behalf
+- They contact FrescoData to set up this campaign on their behalf

-3. Using an API, we connect to data lists from Germany to send out the campaign
+- Using an API, we connect to data lists from Germany to send out the campaign

-In this scenario, neither FrescoData or Company A see the personal data targeted for the email campaign.
+In this scenario, neither FrescoData nor Company A sees the personal data targeted for the email campaign.
 This information is securely maintained by the FrescoData partner in Germany.
 The only way Company A can obtain the personal information of someone from that list would be if an individual responded to their campaign, consenting to sharing their personal information with Company A. This process allows FrescoData and the companies it works with to send email campaigns to individuals in EU countries, while also keeping personal data safe within its country of origin.